 4. Wash out the vinegar with water

-You don’t want that vinegar to stay in the Keurig, so fill the reservoir back up with fresh water and run through a full container again to flush out all the vinegar.
+You don’t want that vinegar to stay in the Keurig, so fill the reservoir back up with fresh water and run through a full container again to flush it all out.
 Make sure it passes the smell test when it’s done.
 Once this is finished, your Keurig performance should be much improved, and scale problems should have literally dissipated.

-It’s a good idea to repeat this type of cleaning every several months, especially if your Keurig sees a lot of action.
+It’s a good idea to repeat this type of cleaning on a consistent basis, especially if your Keurig sees a lot of action.
+Depending on your water source, Keurig recommends descaling your machine at least once every three to six months.
 Remember that hard water is more likely to cause problems than soft water.
 If you have scale issues, you may want to stay away from tap water and use filtered water or bottled water instead.